nylnook/nylnook-website/src/documents/en/blog/docpad-i18n.html.md

 #### <a name="server-side-redirection"></a>Server side

 So, we want visitors to land in the best language according to their preference.
-If possible, we want to do that server side to avoid the"no-script" user case.
+If possible, we want to do that server side to avoid the "no-script" user case.

 Good news once again, if we have a dynamic server, it's possible !
 Furthermore, it's my case.
 The main idea is to use the ```req.headers["accept-language"] ``` Express.js function to detect our vistor HTTP header.